instill-ai/instill.tech/CONTRIBUTING.md

 ### Add static file into `/public/docs-assets`

 Please add the static file into the sub-folder in `/public/docs-assets` follow the same section.
-For example, docs in start-here section will put their static file in the `/public/docs-assets/start-here`
+For example, docs in vdp section will put their static file in the `/public/docs-assets/vdp`

 ## How to contribute to the tutorial